 When this is taken into account, the use of Vincent Price, then the embodiment of larger-than-life suave villainy or gothic Poe-leaning horror, in a mostly action-hero scientist part, begins to make sense.
 Even if it didn’t to Richard Matheson, who complained of miscasting.

 The Last Man on Earth has fallen into the public domain.
 It used to be available on smudgy or washed-out black-and-white low-resolution dupes that were rampant on VHS and then DVD and might conceivably have conveyed what the world looks like after three years of nonstop vampire-fighting and disturbed sleep.
 It’s thankfully now available free in high-definition widescreen versions online.
-A computer-coloured version of has recently also been made available but that’s about as appealing as being infected with COVID-19.
+A computer-coloured version has recently also been made available but that’s about as appealing as being infected with COVID-19.

 Charles Cassady Jr. – MOVIES and MANIA